jimppan/WoWGameDataAPI-JS/README.md

 # WoWGameDataAPI-JS
-API for WoW gamedata, data used from wow.tools
+API for WoW gamedata, data used from blizzard api & wow.tools

 # Dependencies